phylotastic/phylo_services_docs/BugReports/test_suite_results.md

 Read 50 requests from work/requests.json
 No exhanges file: work/exchanges.json test_bad_parameter_name (__main__.TestTsNcbiGenomeSpecies)
-What if we give it an unknown parameter name? ...
-FAIL test_bad_taxon (__main__.TestTsNcbiGenomeSpecies)
+What if we give it an unknown parameter name? ... ok test_bad_taxon (__main__.TestTsNcbiGenomeSpecies)
 What if the taxon is unknown? ...
 FAIL test_example_21 (__main__.TestTsNcbiGenomeSpecies) ... ok